drupal-media/media_entity_twitter/README.md

   "Oauth access token" and the "Oauth access token secret"

 ### Storing field values
-If you want to store the fields that are retrived from Twitter you should create appropriate fields on the created media bundle (image, content and retweet_count) and map this to the fields provided by Twitter.php.
+If you want to store the fields that are retrieved from Twitter you should create appropriate fields on the created media bundle (image, content and retweet_count) and map this to the fields provided by Twitter.php.

-**NOTE:** At the momemnt there is no GUI for that, so the only method of doing that for now is via CMI.
+**NOTE:** At the moment there is no GUI for that, so the only method of doing that for now is via CMI.

-This whould be an example of that (the field_map section):
+This would be an example of that (the field_map section):

 ```
 langcode: en